A Cruise with Arethusa: Lalique Art elevates Silversea’s Maritime Heritage

 To recapture this experience today, Silversea Cruises offers voyages that provide guests with outstanding comfort and the ultimate in luxury.
 The ships share common features: supremely elegant and sophisticated décor, top-quality materials, lavish fittings, suites with the highest space-to-guest ratio of any accommodation available on luxury cruisers, and a memorable culinary experience on board.

 Silversea has recently pushed the boundaries of innovation with significant improvements to its cruise ships.
 In its continuing quest for excellence, the company called upon Lalique’s expertise in the design of the La Dame restaurants on board Silver Shadow and new ship Silver Moon.
-For Barbara Muckermann, Chief Marketing Officer at Silversea, the choice was self-evident, given the master glassmaker’s oeuvre.
+For Barbara Muckermann, Chief Commercial Officer at Silversea, the choice was self-evident, given the master glassmaker’s oeuvre.
 “Lalique represents French luxury, and the company already had a maritime history.
 The collaboration was an immediate success in every sense.
 Silversea offers top-class cruises with a lifestyle that epitomizes the elegance of the past: when crossings on ocean liners were majestic affairs, when the dress code for diners prescribed the height of chic, when passengers were able to mix with the utmost discretion.
 Silversea is set upon reviving that spirit,” she explains.